krnrnee/pebble-primetime/README.md

 - Analog & digital time (honors 12/24 setting)
 - Day & Date
 - Bluetooth and battery indicators
-- Choice of light or dark screen
+- Now with Choice of light or dark screen
 - Vibration on Disconnect from Bluetooth
 - Configurable settings